Flooger25/DnD_Wiki/Characters/13/six.md

 Six uses Emily to cast Simulacrum on himself.
 The duplicate of Six becomes the face of the country while the real one follows his true passions.
 Being the ruler of all you can see is fun and all, but the thrill of battle is unmatched.
 Simu-six takes his place in society while secretly taking commands from the real Six and informing him of what's going on in his country.

 The real Six has been using many resources and people to excavate an old massive dungeon.
 After clearing it out Six and Emily move in to start stowing all the riches from the years, finding monsters and mercenaries to submit to his power and serve in this dungeon.
 Purely for fun, waiting for parties similar to his old, to let them fight a real boss.

+Hundreds of years past the death of Kisiri, Six was the most recognized name of the land, as the leader of the Mors Marauders, many parts of Meridia, and leader of the legendary party "13", Six's name was remembered forever.
+By this point, his story was over...or was it?